JCSS-PMC/PMC/part-02/wave-loads.md

 Joint environmental models may often be used to approximate long-term variations of wave characteristics.

 The existing joint environmental models are established by fitting distributions to data from the actual area.
-The Maximum Likelihood Model (MLM), Prince-Wright (1995), and the Conditional Modelling Approach (CMA), e.g. Bitner-Gregersen and Haver (1991), utilize the complete probabilistic information obtained from simultaneous observations of the environmental variables.
-If the available information about the simultaneously occurring variables is limited to the marginal distributions and the mutual correlation, then the Nataf model can be used (Der Kiuregihan and Liu, 1986).
+The Maximum Likelihood Model (MLM), {cite}`PrinceWright1995`, and the Conditional Modelling Approach (CMA), e.g. {cite}`BitnerGregersen1991`, utilize the complete probabilistic information obtained from simultaneous observations of the environmental variables.
+If the available information about the simultaneously occurring variables is limited to the marginal distributions and the mutual correlation, then the Nataf model can be used {cite}`DerKiureghian1986`.

 In the CMA, the joint density function is defined in terms of a marginal distribution and a series of conditional density functions modelled by parametric functions that are fitted to the conditioned data by some estimation procedure.